ajavamind/Multi-NX-Camera-Control/README.md

 1. Focus - Press and hold focus in the connected cameras.
 Updates the display with camera shutter, FN, and ISO for main camera.
 2. Shutter - Press the shutter in the connected cameras and release focus.
-3. Left - rotate wheel counter clockwise.
+3. EV Left - rotate wheel counter clockwise.
-4. Right - rotate wheel clockwise.
+4. EV Right - rotate wheel clockwise.
-5. EV - press the EV button
+5. EV - press the EV/OK button
 6. Record - start and stop video recordings.
 7. Home - display the Home menu
 8. PB -  Playback the photos or video

 The bottom row of soft keys provide features for accessing menu keys, and viewing screenshots and photos.
 It also includes functions for buttons the NX2000 does not have but whose function can be invoked.
+An Alt soft key shifts to a secondary menu and back.

 1. Screen - displays a screenshot of the main camera (first camera in the configuration list file)
 2. Show - display the last photo taken on the connected cameras (up to four images)
 3. Save - save the current displayed photos in a folder.
 The first invocation selects the folder for saving.
 The MultiNX application only saves JPG photo types in local Windows PC or Android device internal storage folders.
 To retrieve RAW images directly from the camera, use a FTP client, like FileZilla.
-4. Mode - change the camera mode.
-The application assumes manual expert mode for its operation, but other modes are possible.
+4. Sync - toggles changes to shutter speed, F-stop, and ISO.
+The app syncs all connected cameras with the same settings.
 5. MENU - display the MENU options.
 6. Fn - display the Function options.
-7. OK - invoke the soft OK button.
+7. Back - invoke the soft Back button.
+8. Alt1 - show alternate horizontal menu.

+The secondary soft key menu:

+1. Screen - displays a screenshot of the main camera (first camera in the configuration list file)
+2. Repeat - (work in progress)
+3.
+4.
+5. Mode - change the camera mode.
+The application assumes manual expert mode for its operation, but other modes are possible.
+6. Status - display the connection and camera status (work in progress)
-8. EXIT - terminate the application.
+7. EXIT - terminate the application.

-The middle bottom Manual Settings soft key toggles changes to shutter speed, F-stop, and ISO.
-The app syncs all connected cameras with the same settings.
+8. Alt - show primary horizontal menu.

 ## Keyboard Features